KStasz/ServerAppProgramming/README.md

 # ServerAppProgramming
-App prepared as a project for my universitya
+App prepared as a project for my university